Morwenn/cpp-sort/docs/Writing-a-randomizing_adapter.md

 ## Returned value

-There is currently no strict rule about what a sorter adapter should return (this is actually a [open design issue][issue-134]), though the general wisdom is that an adapter should transparently provide as many features as the sorter it adapts when it reasonably can.
+There is currently no strict rule about what a *sorter adapter* should return (this is actually a [open design issue][issue-134]), though the general wisdom is that an adapter should transparently provide as many features as the sorter it adapts when it reasonably can.
 The idea is that replacing the sorter by its wrapped counterpart should be easy.

 We don't have a specific use for the return channel of `randomizing_adapter` and it is simple to make it transitively return whatever the wrapped sorter returns - and even convenient -, so I decided to do just that.

 ## Construction

-A sorter adapter should be exmplicitly constructible from an instance of the sorter it adapts, so we need to give it appropriate constructors:
+A sorter adapter should be explicitly constructible from an instance of the sorter it adapts, so we need to give it appropriate constructors:

 ```cpp
 randomizing_adapter() = default;